takemar/starry/README.md

 - For **Inner Lists**, `Starry::InnerList` is used.
     - If it is not parameterized, `Array` may also be used when serializing.
 - For **parameters**, `Hash` is used.
+    - Keys can be either `String` or `Symbol`.
+When parsing, the symbolize_names option indicates which is to be used.
+    - When serializing, be aware of the syntax; see the RFC for details.
 - For **Dictionaries**, `Hash` is used.
 - For **Items**, `Starry::Item` is used.
     - When serializing, `Starry::Item` is not necessarily needed if the value is not parameterized.
 See the description and examples above.